 VIRTUAL CHARACTER CURRICULUM LESSONS

-Each week our Curriculum Designer will release a free lesson from our Character Curriculum that has been adapted for use in virtual learning environments.
+Lessons from our Character Curriculum have been adapted for use in virtual learning environments.
 The outcomes and objectives will be similar but suited for you to deliver an engaging and meaningful activity to your students.
 Check back often and please share with other teachers in your network if you find them helpful!

 Staying positive, finding the silver lining, and finding joy in the small things is important.
 And we also need to talk about what's hard.
 Use these reflection prompts to get what's been difficult or lost.